 I have been a plumber for over 35 years, so I have plenty of experience dealing with leaks and bad hoses.

-It seems to happen to everyone at one time or another.
-You go to fire up the hose and, "Oh, man!!", there you are, backing up from a spray of water that was not expected.
-You may also wonder why your water bill is higher than the neighbors and higher than last month.
-One place to check is your hose bibb.
+It happens to everyone at one time or another.
+You go to fire up the hose and, "Oh, man!", there you are, backing away from an unexpected spray of water.
+You may also wonder why your water bill is higher than the neighbor's or higher than last month.
+One place to check is your hose bibb (the outdoor faucet that's treaded to connect to a hose).
 That's right; they call it a hose bibb.
-Hmmm?

 I have been a plumber since 1982.
 I guess that's almost 30 years.
 My, how time flies when you're having fun.
-I have fixed a few "hose bibbs" so far in my lifetime and do know that the problem can normally be fixed without expensive tools or paying a plumber.
-I will do my best to help explain how to do it yourself, without a lot of time or money.
+I have fixed a few hose bibbs in my lifetime and know that the problem can normally be fixed without expensive tools or a plumber.
+I will do my best to help explain how to do it yourself without a lot of time or money.

 Leaky Packing Nut

-If the packing nut is leaking, the first thing to do is to round up an adjustable wrench.
+- If the packing nut is leaking, the first thing to do is to round up an adjustable wrench.
 That is the wrench with the jaws that move to larger or smaller when you rotate the adjusting screw with your thumb.
-"Cresent wrench" is a common name but implies a brand name for the "adjustable wrench."
+"Crescent wrench" is a common name but implies a brand name for the adjustable wrench.

-If this process does not take care of the leak, the next step is to head on over to the hardware store and ask the clerk for "packing."
+- If this process does not take care of the leak, the next step is to head on over to the hardware store and ask the clerk for "packing."
 Explain your situation, and he or she will gladly sell you some.
-The cost is more to drive to the store than for the packing.
+It probably costs more to drive to the store than for the packing.
 At least it was the last time I bought it.
 A small amount can last a long time.